 If you have looked at item response theory (IRT), you know that it scores examinees on what is effectively the standard normal curve (though this is shifted if Rasch).
 But, IRT-scored exams can still be criterion-referenced.
 It can still be designed to measure a specific body of knowledge and have a cutscore that is fixed and stable over time.

 Even computerized adaptive testing can be used like this.
 An example is the NCLEX exam for nurses in the United States.
 It is an adaptive test, but the cutscore is -0.18 (NCLEX-PN on Rasch scale) and it is most definitely criterion-referenced.

 Building and validating an exam

-The process of developing an assessment is surprisingly difficult as there are many forces at play.
+The process of developing a high-quality assessment is surprisingly difficult and time-consuming.
 The greater the stakes, volume, and incentives for stakeholders, the more effort that goes into developing and validating.
 ASC’s expert consultants can help you navigate these rough waters.

 Want to develop smarter, stronger exams?

 Fill out the form below to request a free account in our world-class platform, or talk to one of our psychometric experts.

 Latest posts by Nathan Thompson, PhD (see all)